Adult Drug Court (ADC)

 Substance Treatment and Re-entry Transition (START) – Community Program

-Individuals participating in START-Community will remain under the supervision of the Los Angeles Sheriff’s Department for the duration of their treatment.
+Individuals participating in START-Community will remain under the supervision of the LASD for the duration of their treatment.

 In-Custody to Community Referral Program (ICRP)

-DHS-CHS counselors collaborate with SAPC’s provider network, coordinating the reintegration of inmates and ensuring a warm handoff to the appropriate level of care.
+DHS-CHS counselors collaborate with SAPC network providers to coordinate the reintegration of inmates into the community and ensure a warm handoff to the appropriate SUD treatment level of care.

 Law Enforcement Assisted Diversion (LEAD) Program

-LEAD is a pre-arrest community-based diversion model led by the Office of Diversion and Reentry, with DPH-SAPC contracted providers, the Sherriff's Department and select community-based organizations.
+LEAD is a pre-arrest community-based diversion model led by the Department of Health Services- Office of Diversion and Reentry, with DPH-SAPC contracted providers, the Sherriff's Department and select community-based organizations.

 LEAD diverts individuals with repeated low-level drug related offenses at the earliest contact with law enforcement to harm reduction-based case management and social services as an alternative to incarceration.

 CENS counselors provide substance use disorder screening and linkage to treatment at designated co-locations.

 Alternatives to Incarceration (ATI) Rapid Diversion Program (RDP)